programminghistorian/jekyll/en/lessons/temporal-network-analysis-with-r.md

 Although the historical phenomenon that we are modeling is continuous, most approaches to visualizing and analyzing temporal networks convert this continuous dynamic network into a series of many static networks, known as network slices, which represent the accumulated state of the network over a given span of time – 10 years, or 1 year, or 1 day.
 These slices can be connected together sequentially, like frames in a film.

 Making an animation like this is a little complicated, so the NDTV package actually breaks up the math-y calculations behind the animation from the rendering of the animation itself.
-First, it "computes" the animation given a set of parameters that tell it when to start, stop, how much to incrementally advance between frames, and how much time we want each interval to aggregate.
+First, it computes the animation given a set of parameters that tell it when to start, stop, how much to incrementally advance between frames, and how much time we want each interval to aggregate.
 Depending on how large your network is, this function may take a long time to run.

 ```r
 # Calculate how to plot an animated version of the dynamic network